 In order to accomplish the enormous task of spreading and letting people accept the imperative of responsibility, collective forces and politics will play a major role.
 Nonetheless, every individual has to be aware of it and let actions and intentions coincide; this means that ethics – the regulation of acts – and aesthetics – the perceptible values as the product of acts – have to be considered complementary aspects of one and the same realm: the realm of nature.

 If the individual is an architect, what is the product of his/her acts?
 Architecture.
 How does the architecture of responsibility have to look like?
 How to display its underlying ethical meaning?
 At the outset we have to expose the meaning of sustainability since the architecture of responsibility is necessarily sustainable (in this specific regard, see the article: Architecture as Place of Sustainability).
 Sustainability is a threefold concept related to economy, society and the environment.
 The architecture of responsibility is about each one, therefore it is beyond the exclusive limits of environmental sustainability, which is too often merely identified with energy savings and the consequent reduction of carbon dioxide emissions.
 Of course, this is praiseworthy and necessary, but we have to globally compare the life of a building and its functioning to the virtuous ecological cycles and flows of energy and material resources through the environment.
 Again we have to fully explore the physical and biological integration between buildings and natural organisms – plants and animals: hence, it should be a visible bio-integration, other than perceptible with all the senses.
-More generally, we have to inquiry into the relationship between design and nature – we should design with nature – reconsidering our relationship with space, landscape, place and the material substrate (i.e. ‘matter’ – either natural and artificial) that constitutes any place or location.
+More generally, we have to inquiry into the relation between design and nature – we should design with nature – reconsidering our relationship with space, landscape, place and the material substrate (i.e. ‘matter’ – either natural and artificial) that constitutes any place or location.
 Comparative issues between biophilic attitudes and design, research subjects such as bio-mimicry, which drives to biologically inspired technologies, need to be carefully explored; again, we need to explore the possibilities to put into design practice the learning we can get from natural processes and forms, which are very promising possibilities.
 This is history’s bifurcation for architects: both ethics and aesthetics.